 For the last twelve years, I have spent over 100 days a year on fly fishing boats because they are a lot of fun and they are a great way to get me and my clients to water that we can’t get to by foot.
-I have had the opportunity to try many different boats and get good feedback from anglers, clients, and other guides about their fly fishing boats.
+I have had the opportunity to try many different boats and get good feedback from anglers, clients, and other guides about what they consider the best fly fishing boats.

 What Are Fly Fishing Boats?

-Fly fishing boats are small boats that allow anglers to fly fish on rivers, lakes, and ponds.
+Fly fishing rafts and boats are small boats that allow anglers to fly fish on rivers, lakes, and ponds.
 The best fly fishing boats are stand-up pontoon boats because they are motorless, lightweight, durable, and are the easiest to fish from.
 There are also other great boat options to consider.

 Fly Fishing boats can be used by any angler that wants to fish a river, pond, or lake, not just fly anglers.
 Boats are a lot of fun and they are a great way to see and fish a river or lake.